bnb-chain/greenfield-storage-provider/docs/modules/authenticator.md

     AuthOpTypeGetBucketQuota
     // AuthOpTypeListBucketReadRecord defines the ListBucketReadRecord operator
     AuthOpTypeListBucketReadRecord
+    // AuthOpTypeGetRecoveryPiece defines the GetRecoveryPiece operator
+    AuthOpTypeGetRecoveryPiece
 )
 ```

-Authenticator interface inherits [Modular interface](./lifecycle_modular.md#modular-interface), so Approver module can be managed by lifycycle and resource manager.
+Authenticator interface inherits [Modular interface](./common/lifecycle_modular.md#modular-interface), so Authenticator module can be managed by lifecycle and resource manager.

 You can overwrite `VerifyAuthentication` to implement your own authentication mode by different AuthOpType.
 This is the most basic authentication.